MerginMaps/docs/src/server/install/ee/index.md

 ### Identify Account ID and IAM user name

-Account ID and IAM users names are needed for assigning the permissions to docker images by <LutraConsultingName /> operations team.
+Account ID and IAM user names are needed for assigning the permissions to docker images by <LutraConsultingName /> operations team.

 ::: warning
-<LutraConsultingName /> will never ask you to share a IAM or root login password or other access details to your accounts.
+<LutraConsultingName /> will never ask you to share an IAM or root login password or other access details to your accounts.
 :::

 - Login to your IAM account